wp-plugins/xili-postinpost/readme.txt

 If the condition is false, you can decide to show result of another query.
 If the condition is not inside the conditional template tags, it is possible to create and use a conditional function created by you (in functions.php).

-= In widget, what the code to see latest posts in current language ?
+= In widget, what is the code to see latest posts in current language ?
 Very simple : `[lang='cur']`

+= In widget, what is the code to select two queries according current language ?
+In this case, condition uses a function available with xili_language :

+`[condition='is_xili_curlang' param='fr_fr' query='p=4953']:[query='p=4972']`

+param `fr_fr` is passed to function `is_xili_curlang`, so the first query is fired only if french webpage.
+The result adapts and displays the content (can be image+text) according webpage language.

 = When using shortcode, the result display excerpt under the title, why ? =